secretstartups/handbook/business-technology/enterprise-applications/guides/navan-expense-guide/index.html.md

 - **Personal card import:** Link your personal card(s) and import transactions for reimbursement.
    - Note: This option is only available to users with a United States-based bank account.
 - **Type in expenses:** Manually type in your transaction details if you cannot link a personal card or have misplaced your receipt.
-- **Receipt Import:** Email Navan (_receipt@navan.com_) a copy of your receipt(s) and they will automatically be added to an existing Navan Expense transaction or created as a transaction draft.
+- **Receipt Import:** Email Navan (_receipts@navan.com_) a copy of your receipt(s) and they will automatically be added to an existing Navan Expense transaction or created as a transaction draft.

 <div class="panel panel-danger">
 **IMPORTANT NOTE**
 {: .panel-heading}
 <div class="panel-body">
-- Receipts need to be forwarded from your GitLab email to _receipt@navan.com_ in order to be attached to your Navan Expense account.
+- Receipts need to be forwarded from your GitLab email to _receipts@navan.com_ in order to be attached to your Navan Expense account.
 After sending the email, the receipt should show up within a few minutes to a few hours.
 </div>
 </div>